 Too-low humidity will cause the browning of leaf tips with yellow halos, commonly caused by nearby operating radiators.
 As dry air is a big issue among households during the colder months, introducing a humidity/pebble tray will help deter this issue, along with providing better growth.
 Although this won't help with the already-affected leaves, its new growth will look as good as new.
-The use of artificial humidifiers are only needed whilst the radiators are operating.
+The use of artificial humidifiers is only needed while the radiators are operating.

 Meuhlenbeckia is a genus of twenty-four rhizomatous species, ranging from Australasia to the Americas.
 It was first described by Carl Meissner in 1841, honouring Alsatian bryologist, Heinrich Gustav Mühlenbeck.
-The Latin epithet of the most popular species, M. complexa, refers to its tangled appearance when grown in its natural habitat of New Zealand.
+The Latin specific epithet of the most popular species, M. complexa, refers to its tangled appearance when grown in its natural habitat of New Zealand.

-0°C - 30°C (32° - 86°F)
+-2° - 30°C (28° - 86°F)

-Up to 3m in diameter when given enough space.
+Up to 2.5m in diameter when given enough space.
 The ultimate height will take between 3 - 6 years to achieve.

 Maidenhair Vines are dioecious, meaning that the plant is either male or female, and therefore needs two plants for successful pollination.
 The flowers sport a white appearance, with the petals forming a succulent rosette arrangement.
-Unfortunately, it's highly unlikely for a Maidenhair Vine to bloom indoors, due to the unfavourable growing conditions.
+Unfortunately, it's doubtful for a Maidenhair Vine to bloom indoors, due to the unfavourable growing conditions.
 If you're interested in achieving a show of flowers, decrease the winter nighttime temperatures to 10°C (50°F), along with dry soil to entice the plant to bloom over the summer months.